Ydrolog/WS_Mdl/code/Env/how_to_make_Env.md

 pixi install # Will install dependencies, but won't ensure identical package versions.
 This is probably faster and gives a more "modern build", but it's not as secure as pixi install --frozen

 7. Optional: **WS_Mdl refresh**:
-pixi run --manifest-path C:/OD/WS_Mdl/code/pixi.toml --no-lockfile-update pip install -e code # (pip install -e C:\OD\WS_Mdl\code (--use-pep517 --no-build-isolation) could also work) # This might be redundant, i.e. updates are reflected imedeately.
+pixi run --manifest-path G:/pixi.toml --frozen --no-install pip install -e G:/ # (pip install -e G:\code (--use-pep517 --no-build-isolation) could also work) # This might be redundant, i.e. updates are reflected imedeately.
 Run this whenever you want to update WS_Mdl.
 It's in edit mode, so any small changes (e.g. code in exiting files) are updated automatically.
 I use this when I make a new terminal tool and I want to add it to path.

 This will give you an environment identical to the Sim's.